dva1946/paypal-ipn/README.md

 # paypal-ipn
+ 10-18-22 a completed updated set of script have been uploaded.
+ These script are fully functional.
+However, more documentation is needed and will be forthcoming within the next week.

+ The database schema is also provided.

  Paypal IPN application for receiving Paypal IPN Notifications.

  This Paypal IPN application is for testing and implementing IPN messaging